ersanchez/instructional-design/cli/command-line.md

 * update the modified date of a file
 * make a directory
 * delete a directory
+* know that a file directory must normally be empty before deleting it
 * cancel a command
 * create a file
 * change directory